The Curse of La Llorona-2019

 When the young woman turns out to be Jake’s daughter, we smile with relief, along with Abby, because we like the characters and want them to be together.

 The children: Flip, Jason, Mitch, and Stacey (a young Barbara Hershey) add little to the film and are merely supporting characters.
-They dutifully add obstacles to their parent’s happiness by squabbling with each other over bathroom space or resenting one parent for taking the other away from them.
+They dutifully add obstacles to their parents’ happiness by squabbling over bathroom space or resenting one parent for taking the other away.

-Conversely, Maxine and Abby’s housekeeper, Molly (Alice Ghostley) add wonderful comic relief, keeping the film from turning too melodramatic and providing natural humor.
+Conversely, Maxine and Abby’s housekeeper, Molly (Alice Ghostley), adds excellent comic relief, keeping the film from turning too melodramatic and providing natural humor.

-The Brady Bunch comparisons are quite obvious to any viewer who has seen the television series, and who hasn’t.
-The blended families and the G-rated dramatic crises are the most certain and the period and clothes are almost identical.
+The Brady Bunch comparisons are pretty apparent to any viewer who has seen the television series, and who hasn’t.
+The blended families and the G-rated dramatic crises are the most certain, and the period and clothes are almost identical.

 Molly the maid could be Alice the housekeeper, and the actor (Allan Melvin) who plays Sam “the Butcher” from the television series appears as a Police Sergeant.